 Sony E 11mm f/1.8 – 11mm on this crop sensor camera is going to nice and wide.
 Perfect for vlogging and any close up shot will have that blurry background due to the f/1.8 aperture.

-It’s a high quality camera on it’s own gimbal style tripod that actually fits in your pocket.
-It comes with little magnetic lenses too if you’re wanting a wider shot instead of the the built in medium shot.
-Last, the Osmo Pocket can attach pair with your phone which you can use as a big monitor and you can but a tripod extension for an easier grip.
+To note, the Osmo Pocket can attach pair with your phone which you can use as a big monitor and you can but a tripod extension for an easier grip if you like.

 Pros: